gjuliao/hollywood-react/README.md

 # 📖 [hollywood-react] <a name="about-project"></a>

-**[hollywood-react]** Is a react app that fetches data of starwars charachters.
-Still work in progress.
+**hollywood-react** Is a react app that fetches data of starwars from the Swapi API.
+It uses jquery and sync await to fetch data.
+At the moment it only fetches data from the people category as the planet category needs to be updated with recent api changes.

 ## 🛠 Built With <a name="built-with"></a>